Want to know how to make mom friends now that you’re a new single mom?

 You love your kids but damn it, being with then 24/7 is driving you insane.
 You need what only real mom friends can give you.

-WHY YOU NEED NEW MOM FRIENDS
+WHY YOU NEED MOM FRIENDS NOW

-Your old mates have vanished now that you are a stay at home mom.
-They’re still the career girls who are free to meet for drinks after work.
+As for your work friends, they’re still the career girls who are free to meet for drinks after work.

 You’re hardly able to join them even if they bother to invite you.
 The thing is they’ve moved on and so have you.